First Direct large transfers and transfer limits in 2025

 Whatever you have planned, you’ll need to find the fastest, cheapest and safest way to send a large sum all at once.

 Below, we’ll be taking a look at what it’s like using UK bank First Direct to transfer large amounts.
-Our helpful guide will cover everything from transfer times and limits to security and much more.
+Our helpful guide will cover everything from transfer times and limits to security, fees and much more.

 Yes, First Direct customers can send large sums via online, mobile or telephone banking.
 However, there are some limits depending on which method you use.
-We’ll cover these in more detail later on.
+We’ll cover these in more detail next.

-First Direct also supports international transfers, again with certain limits attached.
+First Direct supports international transfers too, again with certain limits attached.

 And of course, you’ll also need to be a First Direct current or business account customer before you can send money.

-How to make a large payment with First Direct?
+How to transfer large amounts with First Direct: Step-by-step process

 Before you start setting up your payment, you’ll need to make sure you have the recipient’s bank details ready.